ezotrank/opfwd/README.md

 ## Features

 - Secure command forwarding via SSH and Unix domain sockets
-- Command whitelisting for enhanced security
+- Command whitelisting for enhanced security with exact and prefix matching
 - Automatic socket handling and cleanup
 - Support for 1Password account selection
-- Customizable allowed commands list
+- Customizable allowed commands list and prefixes
 - Offline functionality (as long as your MacOS has a local vault cache)

 ## Installation